WHAT CAN WE HELP YOU WITH?

 - An ability and willingness to provision additional nodes

-- As more customers request the Komodo security services, you will be required to construct more nodes capable of performing notarizations.
+- As more customers request the Komodo’s dPOW services, elected notary operators will be required to construct more nodes capable of performing notarizations.

 - When necessary, the Komodo team can draw on a pool of funding to assist notary nodes in financing additional nodes.